 - Ergonomics: No, we’re not talking about your keyboard.
 Specifically, we’re talking about the way the monitor moves.
 A good monitor will come with extensive ergonomic options in terms of viewing angles, swiveling, and tilting, all depending on where you set up your computer and what your overall desk layout will look like by the time you’re done.

 - Speedy Response Times: This feature is particularly important for anyone who fancies themselves a PC gamer.
 Obviously, you need a computer screen that knows what it’s doing when it comes to response times and refresh rates, and the higher the number, the better.
-Today’s games demand the absolute fastest times possible in this department, so if you plan on doing a lot of online battling, be sure you get a screen that has adaptive sync (G-Sync or FreeSync) capabilities, along with response times under 4ms and maximum refresh rates 60Hz or higher (144Hz max).
+Today’s games demand the absolute fastest times possible in this department, so if you plan on doing a lot of online battling, be sure you get a screen that has adaptive sync (Nvidia’s G-Sync compatible or AMD’s FreeSync compatible) capabilities, along with response times under 4ms and maximum refresh rates 60Hz or higher (144Hz max).

 - A Solid Warranty: There are plenty of warranty schemes out there that basically come down to getting more money out of you.
 Look instead for manufacturer warranties that cover at least a couple months of operation for your computer monitor, if not at least a year or longer.